gpericol/b00b5Coin/README.md

 # b00b5Coin [ (oYo) ]
-Another cryptocurrency built for study (!scentific) purposes.
+Another cryptocurrency built for study (!scientific) purposes.
-Designed and built with all love in the world by Gianluca Pericoli
+Designed and built with all the love in the world by Gianluca Pericoli

 ## Algorithms
 ### Proof of Work
-is just the HEX representation of SHA256 of the JSON Object (minified) on one block the difficulty is caluclated in NIPPLES
+it's just the HEX representation of SHA256 of the JSON Object (minified) on one block the difficulty is caluclated in NIPPLES
 ```
            .-''-''-.